bihealth/bih-cluster/bih-cluster/docs/how-to/connect/high-memory.md

 highmem      up 14-00:00:0      3   idle med040[1-4]
 ```

-To connect to one of them, use the below command from login node:
+To connect to one of them, simply allocate more than 200GB of RAM in your job.

 ```
-med-login1:~$ srun --pty -p highmem bash -i med0401:~$
+med-login1:~$ srun --pty --memory=300GB bash -i
+med0401:~$
 ```

 You can also pick one of the hostnames:

 ```
-med-login1:~$ ssh med0403
+med-login1:~$ srun --pty --memory=300GB --nodelist=med0403 bash -i
 med0403:~$
 ```